Spice Up Your Life with a Bordeaux Blend: Your Ultimate Guide to Bordeaux Wine

 Together, they form the ultimate girl group.
 But not every blend includes all five — different Bordeaux appellations (AOCs, short for Appellation d’Origine Contrôlée) favor different combinations depending on the region’s soils, climate, and tradition.

-Left Bank versus Right Bank Bordeaux
+Left Bank Bordeaux (Team Structure)

 If you’re still struggling to choose, here’s a Bordeaux cheat sheet to help decide whether the left or right bank is right for you.